pedrocaleia/utils/README.md

-# Test Utils
+# Utils

-Simple repository for some utilities that are useful for test purposes.
+Simple repository for some utilities that are useful for all projects.